 How many shots will I need and when?

-The vaccine includes two injections.
+The vaccines used at our locations require two injections.
 The second injection may be given 3-4 weeks after the first injection.
 However, the timeframe for the second injection depends upon the manufacturer and what is written in the emergency use authorization.

 How long is the vaccine effective?